-Key Products Societal Value/ Potential Management and Services Contribution to UN Negative Impact Approach to Oil and Gas Exploration and Production SDGs SDG 4: Quality Education OPMC has been a long- time partner of oil and gas contractors in providing sustainable quality education especially to remote areas in northern Palawan such as the municipalities of Culion, Busuanga and Linapacan through donation of Solar Powered E-TV Educational Package, providing trainings for teachers, constructions of Classrooms and Laboratory house and rehabilitation of libraries.
+Key Products and Services Societal Value/ Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Oil & Gas Exploration and Production OPMC has been a long-time partner of oil and gas contractors in providing sustainable quality education especially to remote areas in northern Palawan such as the municipalities of Culion, Busuanga and Linapacan through donation of Solar Powered E-TV Educational Package, Starlink Internet Sets, providing trainings for teachers, constructions of Classrooms and Laboratory house and rehabilitation of libraries.
 SGD 5: Gender Equality Although the oil and gas industry are mainly dominated by male, the company ensures equal opportunity for all genders.
-The company puts priority in the assessment of all qualified applicants based on their technical and professional skills regardless of gender, age, race, religion or origin. of Contribution Petroleum Service Contracts have only 50 years validity, once the terms have expired, the production of the field will cease and the contractor will rehabilitate and abandon the area.
+The company puts priority in the assessment of all qualified applicants based on their technical and professional skills regardless of gender, age, race, religion or origin.
+Petroleum Service Contracts have only 50 years validity, once the terms have expired, the production of the field will cease and the contractor will rehabilitate and abandon the area.
 The abandonment of the field will lead to the cessation of the scholarship and educational assistance, for these are included within the service contract as contractor's obligation and commitment.
-Negative OPMC, together with other petroleum companies are hand in hand in their continuous efforts to explore and develop new oil and gas fields to be able to secure new service contract and provide sustainable quality education.
+OPMC, together with other petroleum companies are hand in hand in their continuous efforts to explore and develop new oil and gas fields to be able to secure new service contract and provide sustainable quality education.
 Moreover, OPMC is diversifying its portfolio through applying for exploration permits to explore potential nickel laterite prospects.
 New mineral permits would allow new social development programs that will provide education assistance, livelihood program, employment and environment protection to the host communities.
-1 for
+Economic Growth